fabianboesiger/stargate/README.md

 ## Connect

-Sign in with your SpacetimeDB CLI credentials or a token, choose a server and database, and connect:
+Sign in with your SpacetimeDB CLI credentials or a token, pick a server and database, and connect:

 - **Maincloud** — sign in with your existing Maincloud login.
-- **Self-hosted** — enter the URL of your server (a server started with `spacetime start`, a Docker container, or a production host you run yourself).
+- **Self-hosted** — enter your server's URL, whether that's `spacetime start`, a Docker container, or a production host you run.
 - **Local** — point Stargate at `http://localhost:3000` while you develop.

-Credentials and saved logins stay on your machine.
+Credentials and saved logins never leave your machine.

 ## Pricing

-Reading is free, with every inspection and query feature.
-A per-device license (priced in CHF) unlocks read-write mode for mutating reducers and write SQL.
+Reading is free, including every inspection and query feature.
+A per-device license (in CHF) unlocks read-write mode for mutating reducers and write SQL.
 See [stargate-client.com](https://stargate-client.com/#pricing).

 ## Build from source